tejom/tejom.github.io/_posts/2016-08-06-adding-a-syscall.markdown

 It consists of a couple includes and the syscall macro.
 There is only one parameter for the syscall so the macro to use is SYSCALL_DEFINE1.
 I put the name of the syscall, the type it takes and the parameter's name.
 Then it just prints the string.

-Since I placed this in kernel I need to edit the makefile, kernel/Makefile, to compile it.
+Since I placed this in kernel the makefile, kernel/Makefile, need to the be modified to compile it the new code.
 The end of the file seemed like a good place.

 ~~~
 obj-y += myhello.o
 ~~~

-Then compile the kernel, I also installed the headers to /usr/local `sudo make headers_install INSTALL_HDR_PATH=/usr/local` so I could use the header file that defines the numbers.
+Then I compiled the kernel, I also installed the headers to /usr/local `sudo make headers_install INSTALL_HDR_PATH=/usr/local` so I could use the header file that defines the numbers.

 The next part is using the syscall.
 Another really basic c program can do this.